LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/http/http-responses.rst

      - The server received the request, but the requested resource does not exist on the server.
      - Requesting an image or HTML file that does not exist on the server.
    * - 500
-     - The server experienced and error while fulfilling the request.
+     - The server experienced an error while fulfilling the request.
      - The server lost its database connection and cannot retrieve requested data.